PVE’s Pensions Caused the Structural Deficits and Fiscal Instability

 • Council unanimously endorsed the Measure PF tax that excludes pension funding and have not paid the full cost causing $20M in debt

-• Council does not have the will to solve the problem.
+• For eight years, Council has not have the will to solve the problem.

 • It will require more funding or reduced expenses or a combination of both forever until addressed.